RobProductions/OpenEOS/README.md

 ## Updates & Contribution

-For now, updates to the EOS SDK will happen manually and likely infrequently since I personally don't always need the latest version for my projects.
-In the future it would be great to have some automated batch process that places the SDK files correctly and renames the DLL holder to "Plugins" etc. so that can be something to improve in future releases.
+Improvements to the wrapper functions constitude new major, minor, or patch versions of OpenEOS.
+Updates to the bundled EOS SDK files will happen when Epic has pushed a new version of the SDK and someone runs the automated Python updater to set up the files correctly in a distinct commit.
+Then, once the commit is merged into the main branch, that SDK version will be used in the next OpenEOS release.
+The details on how to contribute/update the SDK version are listed below.

 ### How to Contribute